dankamongmen/notcurses/README.md

   memset(c, 0, sizeof(*c));
 }

-// Breaks the UTF-8 string in 'gcluster' down, setting up the cell 'c'. int cell_load(struct ncplane* n, cell* c, const char* gcluster);
+// Breaks the UTF-8 string in 'gcluster' down, setting up the cell 'c'.
+Returns
+// the number of bytes copied out of 'gcluster', or -1 on failure.
+The styling
+// of the cell is left untouched, but any resources are released. int cell_load(struct ncplane* n, cell* c, const char* gcluster);

 // Release resources held by the cell 'c'.